Archive for June, 2007

 Tuesday, June 19th, 2007

-It peaked nationally at #43, but back home in Salt Lake, KCPX-AM used to play this track by Carole King and Gerry Goffin’s daughter - her only charting single - like it was a Top Ten smash.
+It peaked nationally at #43, but back home in Salt Lake, KCPX-AM used to play this track by Carole King and Gerry Goffin’s daughter – her only charting single – like it was a Top Ten smash.
 I never understood the appeal of this two-headed, minor chord melodrama and always groaned when it came on.
 Finally, by the end of the year, the single had run its course, but then along came Aerosmith in November with their own version of it, and my station promptly played it to death, much to my great discomfort (peaked at #67).
-Not until I checked out a mind-blowing Shangri-Las record from the library a few years later, when I heard “Remember” in its proper, brazenly melodramatic context, thereby making those two cover versions even more obsolete in my mind, would I ever understand where they were at least coming from.
-(Incidentally, I like both cover records now quite a bit more now than I did when I was ten.)
+I checked out a Shangri-Las record from the library a few years later and heard “Remember” in its proper melodramatic context, thereby helping me understand where those two cover versions were coming from, at least.
+Louise Goffin’s website: louisegoffin.com.

 Louise Goffin - “Remember (Walking in the Sand)”